python/cpython/Doc/c-api/init.rst

    :c:macro:`Py_BEGIN_ALLOW_THREADS` and :c:macro:`Py_END_ALLOW_THREADS` macros is
    acceptable.

-   The return value is an opaque "handle" to the thread state when :c:func:`PyGILState_Ensure` was called, and must be passed to :c:func:`PyGILState_Release` to ensure Python is left in the same state.
+   The return value is an opaque "handle" to the :term:`thread state`` when :c:func:`PyGILState_Ensure` was called, and must be passed to :c:func:`PyGILState_Release` to ensure Python is left in the same state.
 Even though recursive calls are allowed, these handles *cannot* be shared - each unique call to :c:func:`PyGILState_Ensure` must save the handle for its call to :c:func:`PyGILState_Release`.

-   When the function returns, the current thread will hold the GIL and be able to call arbitrary Python code.
+   When the function returns, there will be an active :term:`thread state` and the thread will be able to call arbitrary Python code.
 Failure is a fatal error.

    .. note::
       Calling this function from a thread when the runtime is finalizing will